Pyorot/Abyo/README.md

 # Abyo
-Work-in-progress notification bot (LondonPogoMap to public Discord channels) with abstract filters.
+Notification bot (LondonPogoMap to public Discord channels) with abstract filters.

 ## App files
-- **index.js** – Contains functions to load Agents and run the process once (TODO: process loop).
+- **index.js** – Contains functions to load Agents and run the process loop.
 - **fetch.js** – Wraps LondonPogoMap HTTP endpoint and error-handling.
 - **parse.js** – Provides Pokemon class, which parses a raw Pokemon (from the fetched data) into a workable object.
 - **agent.js** – Provides Agent class (see below), representing an abstract filter, responsible for filtering and sending.
 - **locate.js** – Module that converts co-ordinates into accurate location data using local data and algorithms.
-- **post.js** – Wraps Discord HTTP endpoint and error-handling and converts Pokemon into presentable notification.
+- **post.js** – Wraps Discord HTTP endpoint and error-handling and converts Pokemon into presentable notifications.

-## Improvements over previous versions of Pyobot
+## Improvements over previous versions of public Pyobot
 * Location data computed locally from accurate, processed data rather than via HTTP from inaccurate, unprocessed third-party endpoint.
 * Abstract filters over concrete JSON filter parameters.
-* Logic to figure out when is soonest to poll for data, fetching each datum exactly once.
+* Logic to figure out when is soonest to poll for data (continually adjusting its timing), fetching each datum exactly once.

 ## Agent?
 The idea is that each Agent object is instantiated from a script file, which provides a dictionary of channels that the Agent should send to (identifier: DiscordChannelID) and a filter function with argument Pokemon that returns a channel identifier from the dictionary for an accepted Pokemon and undefined for a rejected Pokemon.
 Each Agent posts each Pokemon to at most one channel, so should represent a natural filtering demand, like